Graduate Student Support

 Part of Delta Waterfowl’s mission is to generate great science while we also help train future waterfowl resource professionals.
 By funding university-based graduate students, Delta ensures that the research we fund is independent, sound and peer-reviewed.
 In the process, Delta discovers basic and applied information about waterfowl and wetlands, which will help guiding waterfowl management decisions.

-Delta Waterfowl primarily funds waterfowl and wetland research in the Prairie Pothole Region, the birthplace of most North American ducks.
+Delta Waterfowl primarily funds waterfowl and wetland research in the Prairie Pothole Region (PPR), the birthplace of most North American ducks.
 However, Delta also supports studies in other locations, provided they have relevance to North American waterfowl or wetland resources.
-Delta students have conducted studies in most segments of the prairie pothole region, Alaska, Northwest Territories, New Brunswick, Oregon, Maryland, Minnesota, Mississippi, Louisiana, practically cost-to-coast and even in distant locations such as Hawaii, Sinaloa, Venezuela, and Latvia!
+Delta students have conducted studies in most segments of the PPR, Alaska, Northwest Territories, New Brunswick, Oregon, Maryland, Minnesota, Mississippi, Louisiana, practically coast-to-coast and evenin distant locations such as Hawaii, Sinaloa, Venezuela, and Latvia!

 WHO CAN APPLY?